 Application of the Heston Model

 Developed by mathematician Steven Heston in 1993, the Heston model was created to price options, which are a type of financial derivative.
 Unlike other financial assets such as equities, the value of an option is not based on the value of an asset but rather the change in an underlying asset’s price.

 Each option is a contract between a buyer and seller, which gives the holder of the option the right to buy or sell the underlying asset at a specific price.
-All options have a specific expiration date, at which point the contract must be fulfilled at the previously set price.
+All options have a specific expiration date, at which point the contract must be executed at the previously set price or risk expiring.

 However, the volatility of options depends on the price and maturity.
 Therefore, the Heston model was designed to price an option while accounting for these variations in market volatility.

 There are two categories of options: calls and puts.
 Calls allow the holder to buy at a specific price, and puts allow the holder to sell at a specific price.

 Once a call or put option has been purchased, the date at which the holder can buy or sell depends on whether it is an American or European option.
 American options allow the holder to execute the option anytime before the expiry date, while European options only allow the holder to execute the option on the expiry date.
 It’s important to note that the Heston model is only capable of pricing European options.

 Mathematically, the Heston model assumes that asset prices are determined by a stochastic process.
 To calculate the underlying price of an asset, the model uses the following equations: